-Even when outdoor temperatures start to fall, people can typically depend on more comfortable conditions in their homes.
-So, it’s all the more annoying when winter manages to sneak inside and cause trouble.
+Even when outdoor temperatures start to plummet, people can usually count on more comfortable conditions in their homes.
+So, it’s all the more exhausting when winter manages to slip inside and cause trouble.
 A particularly frustrating problem is when the pipes of your plumbing system freeze up.
-Dealing with frozen pipes can range from inconvenient to a widespread, expensive mess.
+Dealing with frozen pipes can range from inconvenient to a widespread, costly mess.

-Many people choose to call their plumber to handle frozen pipes, and that’s never a bad idea.
+Many people prefer to call their plumber to take care of frozen pipes, and that’s never a bad idea.
 But you can also thaw them out yourself with just a few items from your house.
-To help you resolve this irritating plumbing problem, here’s a step-by-step guide for thawing frozen pipes.
+To help you resolve this annoying plumbing problem, here’s a step-by-step guide for thawing frozen pipes.

-The first and sometimes most time-consuming step is locating the frozen pipes.
-Running all your faucets might help you narrow down potential locations.
-If one faucet isn’t working, you can follow those specific plumbing lines and hopefully reach the frozen pipes.
-The pipes themselves might not be obvious to spot unless ice is visibly covering them.
+The first and sometimes most difficult step is locating the frozen pipes.
+Running all your faucets might help you narrow down possible locations.
+If one faucet isn’t running, you can follow those specific plumbing lines and hopefully find the frozen pipes.
+The pipes themselves may not be obvious to spot unless ice is visibly covering them.

-Instead, you can move your hands along the plumbing until you pick up on a sudden drop in temperature.
+Instead, you can run your hands along the plumbing until you feel a sudden drop in temperature.
 Once you’ve found where the plumbing is coldest, you’ve probably found the frozen pipes.

 This method won’t work if every faucet isn’t running.
 You’ll want to check the main water line at this point since it’s the source of your home’s water supply.
 Each set of plumbing lines will gradually lead back to the water main.
 You’ll probably find yours in the basement or crawlspace.
 But if your home doesn’t have either of those things, try near the water heater or in the garage next.
 If you still can’t find it, go and find your home’s water meter on an exterior wall, as the main line can often be found on the other side.

-After confirming the pipes are frozen, turn off the main water supply.
-You can’t thaw the pipes with ice cold water on the inside, so you’ll also want to run every faucet if you haven’t already.
+After verifying the pipes are frozen, turn off the main water supply.
+You can’t thaw the pipes with ice cold water on the other side, so you’ll also want to run every faucet if you haven’t already.
 This flushes the leftover water from the plumbing.
 Toilets will need to be flushed as well.

-You shouldn’t heat up the pipes too fast, as that can damage your plumbing.
-Depending on your heat source, prioritize the edges of the frozen area.
-This keeps the process slow and consistent.
+You don’t want to heat up the pipes too quickly, as that can damage your plumbing.
+Depending on your heat source, start at the edges of the frozen area.
+This keeps the process slow and steady.
 Also, do your best to heat the pipes closest toward the nearest kitchen or bathroom faucet.
 If any steam or water is produced by the heating process, it’ll flow in that direction.

-Slowly inch your way along the pipe, heating sections one at a time.
-Some homeowners choose to turn up their thermostats, using the warmer air to evenly thaw all the pipes at once.
-As long as this is done slowly, it shouldn’t be a problem.
-With any luck, you’ll have successfully thawed your frozen pipes.
-But there’s one more step to take care of.
+Carefully inch your way along the pipe, heating sections a bit at a time.
+Some homeowners choose to turn up their thermostats, using the warmer air to evenly thaw all the pipes silmultaneously.
+As long as this is done slowly, it shouldn’t cause a problem.
+With a bit of luck, you’ll have successfully thawed your frozen pipes.
+But there’s one more step to complete.

-Return to the water main.
+Head back to the water main.
 Open the supply line, but only a little.
-This provides enough water to check for leaks without leaving a mess.
-A leak ought to be fairly obvious to find, and you should shut the water main off again if you do.
-At this point, it’s probably best to contact a plumber.
-They’ll have the tools and experience to repair the damage, including replacing the broken pipes.
+This provides enough water to check for leaks without making a mess.
+A leak should be fairly obvious to spot, and you should shut the water main off again if you do.
+At this point, it’s often best to look for a plumber.
+They’ll have the tools and experience to take care of the damage, including replacing the broken pipes.

 If there’s not a leak, however, you can open the main water line the rest of the way before getting to all the faucets.

-Sometimes thawing out frozen pipes is a little more complex.
-Let’s talk about some of the most likely complications and what you can do to work around them.
+Sometimes thawing out frozen pipes is a little more difficult.
+Let’s go over some of the most likely complications and what you can do to work around them.

 How long should it take to drain a frozen pipe?

-30 to 45 minutes is a good rule of thumb, with more serious icing requiring added time.
-Don’t try to speed the process up with more heat as this might damage the plumbing and make the problem worse.
+30 to 45 minutes is a good average, with more serious icing requiring extra time.
+Don’t try to speed the process up with more heat as this can damage the plumbing and make the problem worse.

 What should I do if a pipe bursts or leaks?

-Without the right tools and experience, it’s smarter to reach out to a trusted plumber in Boise.
-Not only can they repair things more quickly and effectively, but they’ll have a better chance of recognizing if other plumbing problems are nearby.
+Without the right tools and experience, it’s best to contact a trusted plumber in the U.S..
+Not only can they handle things more quickly and effectively, but they’ll have a better chance of noticing if other plumbing problems are nearby.

 How can I reach frozen pipes if they’re behind walls?

 A lot of your plumbing is hidden behind walls, making them particularly tricky to thaw out.
-Heating the nearest accessible area might work, or you could try heating the section of the wall closest to the frozen pipes.
+Heating the nearest accessible area could work, or you could try heating the section of the wall closest to the frozen pipes.
 Heat lamps and your thermostat will be your best options.
-If these don’t work, you might have to take out a section of the wall to get close enough to start the thawing process.
+If these don’t work, you might have to remove a section of the wall to get close enough to start the thawing process.

-If you follow these steps, you’ll either stop pipes from freezing or have a straightforward way of thawing them out.
-If you’d rather leave the work to a professional, call your nearest plumber in Boise.
+If you follow these steps, you’ll either prevent pipes from freezing or have a straightforward way of thawing them out.
+If you’d rather leave the work to a professional, call your nearest plumber in the U.S..
 They’ll make sure your plumbing is taken care of safely.